GreenFlag31/carousel-library/README.md

 # Description

-ngx-carousel-ease is a versatile Angular library designed to enhance the development experience by providing a feature-rich and performant carousel component.
+ngx-carousel-ease is a versatile Angular providing a feature-rich, simple, and performant carousel component.
 This librairy supports infinite and responsive mode, mouse and touch event.
 Attention has been put to accessibility, performance, and friendly developer experience.

 Support Angular version starts at v17.